SnickerdoodleLabs/protocol/documentation/sdql/README.md

 #### returns

 A sub-keyword of *logic* used to specify an array of return expressions.
 A return expression can return objects declared in the [*returns*](/documentation/sdql/README.md#returns) block given that conditions on objects declared in [*queries*](/documentation/sdql/README.md#queries) are met.
+Referenced queries that do not have sufficient permissions to access attributes of the persistence layer return `null`.

 #### compensations

 A sub-keyword of *logic* used to specify an array of compensation expressions.
-A compensation expression can return objects declared in the [*compensations*](/documentation/sdql/README.md#compensations) block given that conditions on  declared in [*queries*](/documentation/sdql/README.md#queries) are met.
+A compensation expression can return objects declared in the [*compensations*](/documentation/sdql/README.md#compensations) block given that conditions declared in [*queries*](/documentation/sdql/README.md#queries) are met.
+Referenced queries that do not have sufficient permissions to access attributes of the persistence layer return `null`.